ORTHOPEDIC MASSAGE THERAPY

 Engagement of subtle, active client movements to harness the power of the engaged nervous system.

-With roots in osteopathic manipulation and similarities to traditional hands on healing practices in many cultures, craniosacral therapy has evolved to incorporate insights from neuroscience, energy healing and contemporary trauma therapy.
+With roots in osteopathic manipulation and Native American healing practices and similarities to traditional hands on healing practices in many cultures, craniosacral therapy has evolved to incorporate insights from neuroscience, energy healing and contemporary trauma therapy.
 It starts from a place of deep listening and it looks looks for and supports the inherent health in all of us no matter our condition or stage of life.
 It is a light touch, high presence approach that supports healing for anxiety, headaches, neck and back pain, whiplash, concussions, jaw pain (TMJD), sinus issues, trauma and surgery recovery, and a variety of other conditions.
 It is also a lovely way to simply reconnect with the ancient subtle slow rhythms of our beings that easily get crowded out of our awareness.

 Craniosacral therapy can be an effective complimentary approach to recovering from chronic stress and many types of trauma.
 It's emphasis on cultivating a pre-cognitive embodied sense of safety and as well as its attunement to the energetic qualities within organs and balance within various parts of the brain and nervous system helps to build capacity and resilience from the cells up, putting some embodied ground underneath cognitive and relational approaches.
 I am careful to focus within the scope of my training and refer to other providers when appropriate.